 top of page

-A Family Lawyer Perspective of How Family Violence May Be Considered in Family Law Property Settlement and Kennon Claims
+A Family Lawyer Perspective on How Family Violence May Be Considered in Family Law Property Settlement and Kennon Claims

-When determining a family law property division after the breakdown of a marriage or de facto relationship, family law courts consider a range of factors, which may include family violence if it made a person's contributions difficult or more arduous.
+When determining a family law property division after the breakdown of a marriage or de facto relationship, family law courts consider a range of factors, which may include family violence if it made a person's contributions difficult or more arduous and if family violence has affected a person's current and future circumstances.

 Kennon Claim - When Family Violence Can be Considered in Family Law Property Settlement